TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UsingServices/UseWithSubtypes/Index.rst

            }
    }

-In this example a service type “metaExtract” is requested for a specific subtype corresponding some file's type.
+In this example a service type "metaExtract" is requested for a specific subtype corresponding some file's type.
 With the returned instance, it then proceeds to retrieving whatever possible meta data from the file.